30+ Financial Resources for Lung Cancer Patients

 Housing Assistance Resources

-Lodging is a common cost associated with cancer treatment that people often forget.
+Lodging is a common cost associated with lung cancer treatment that people often forget.
 In some cases, it adds more unnecessary stress for patients.
-This is the reality for many families who are affected by cancer.
-However, there are a number of different resources available to help cover housing costs for families while patients receive treatment.
+This is the reality for many families who are coping with cancer.
+However, there are a number of different resources available to help cover housing costs for families while their loved one receives treatment.

 1. Healthcare Hospitality Network